ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ~~~

 This message consists of:

+* `verification_key_id`: An identifier for the shared VDAF verification key
+  that Aggregators use to verify report integrity;
+  see {{Section 5.2 of VDAF}} and {{verification-key}}.
+  This allows a Leader to nominate a verification key
+  from a set of prearranged keys.
+  This might also allow for verification keys to be updated by Aggregators.

 * `agg_param`: The VDAF aggregation parameter chosen by the Collector.
 Before
   initializing an aggregation job, the Leader MUST validate the parameter as